MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/02a-generative-ai.md

 ## Summary

-In this exercise, you explored how to deploy an chat with a generative AI model in Microsoft Foundry portal.
+In this exercise, you explored how to deploy and chat with a generative AI model in Microsoft Foundry portal.
 You then saved the model as an agent, and configured the agent with instructions and tools before exploring options for deploying and using the agent.

 The agent explored in this exercise is a simple example that demonstrates how quickly and easily you can get started with generative AI app and agent development using Microsoft Foundry.
 From this foundation, you could build a comprehensive agentic solution in which agents use tools to find information and automate tasks, and collaborate with one another to perform complex workflows.